someengineering/fixinventory/docs/source/index.rst

 - cleaned up :ref:`orphaned load balancers <ql-kind-aws_alb>` that had no active backends
 - wanted to automate any of the above

-then you know the kind of situations resoto was built for and you will love it.
+then you know the kind of situations Resoto was built for and you will love it.

 Supported Clouds and Integrations
 *********************************
-resoto collects data using simple plugins written in Python.
+Resoto collects data using simple plugins written in Python.

 **The following plugins are supplied at the moment:**